kysondev/pulsenext/README.md

-# Phizy-Stack CLI
+# PulseNext

-Phizy-Stack is a command-line interface (CLI) tool designed to simplify the process of setting up full-stack Next.js projects with custom templates and prewritten modules.
+PulseNext is a command-line interface (CLI) tool designed to simplify the process of setting up full-stack Next.js projects with custom templates and prewritten modules.
 It allows you to quickly bootstrap new projects and integrate essential, pre-configured features like authentication, payment systems, databases, and many other modules, all ready to use.
 This tool was originally created for personal use, but I'm sharing it here for others who may find it useful.

 ---

 ## Features

-- **Create a new Next.js project**: Generate a new project using `phizy-stack` custom template in seconds.
+- **Create a new Next.js project**: Generate a new project using `pulsenext` custom template in seconds.
 - **Add prewritten modules**: Easily integrate a wide range of pre-configured modules to your project, such as authentication, payment systems, databases (PostgreSQL + Prisma), API integrations, and more.

 ---

 ## Installation

-To get started with `phizy-stack`, you need to have **Node.js** installed on your machine.
+To get started with `pulsenext`, you need to have **Node.js** installed on your machine.
 You can install it from [here](https://nodejs.org/).

-### Install Phizy-Stack CLI globally
+### Install PulseNext globally

-To install `phizy-stack` globally on your system, run:
+To install `pulsenext` globally on your system, run:

 ```
-npm install -g phizy-stack
+npm install -g pulsenext
 ```

 ---